Stair Treads: Choosing the Right Material

 Engineered Timber Stair Treads

-- Step 1: Cut the engineered timber tread to the required size.
+- Initially, step 1 requires cutting the engineered timber tread to the required size.

-- Step 2: Use a pre-finished engineered timber nosing or attach a wooden nosing strip.
+- Next, step 2: use a pre-finished engineered timber nosing or attach a compatible wooden nosing strip.

-- Step 3: Apply strong adhesive to bond the nosing strip.
+- Then, step 3: apply strong adhesive to bond the nosing strip securely.

-- Step 4: Sand and polish the edges for a seamless look.
+- Finally, step 4: sand and polish the edges for a seamless, continuous appearance.

-🔹 Provides the appearance of solid wood but with more stability and resistance to warping.
+🔹 Provides the appearance of solid wood with better stability and resistance to warping.

 -